jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 15 - Mobile IP (IPv4).md

 #### Home Agent (HA)

 This is effectively a router with additional functionality, located on the home network of the MN.
-It does mobility binding of the MN's IP with its own Certificate of Authority (COA), and forwards packets to an appropriate network when the MN is away through encapsulation.
+It does mobility binding of the MN's IP with the MN's Care-of-address (COA), and forwards packets to an appropriate network when the MN is away through encapsulation.

 #### Foreign Agent (FA)

 Foreign agents are another agent (*not* the HA) with enhanced functionality.
+If the MN is away from the HA, it uses a FA to send/recieve data to/from its HA.
+Foreign agents advertise themselves periodically over the network, and forward the registration requests of MNs and decapsulate messages for delivery to them.

+#### Care-of-address (COA)

+This is an address that identifies the MN's current location, and is sent by the FA to the HA when the MN attaches to it.
+The COA is typically the IP address of the FA itself.

+#### Correspondent Node (CN)

+CNs are the end host to which the MN corresponds (such as a web server).